HealthHacks PH Website Case Study

 2. Using media queries to fix layouts on bigger devices

 I was coding the website on my 13 inch Macbook Pro, so I forgot to account for bigger devices than this.
-So if you have a larger desktop or laptop than mine, you may notice some inconsistent or sloppy layouts.
+So if you have a larger desktop or laptop than mine, you may notice some inconsistent layouts.
 This is something I’ll have to work on in the future.

 3. Using Sketch instead of Photoshop CC